 Where a contributor who is unmarried, or is a widower or widow without children who are under the age of 16 years or student children, dies before his or her retirement, the contributions made by him or her, together with compound interest thereon at a rate per centum determined from time to time by the Board, shall be paid to the personal representatives of the contributor, or failing them, to such person or persons (if any) as the Board determines.

-[Section 65 inserted by No. 101 of 1964 s.
-10; amended by No. 75 of 1973 s.
+[Section 65 inserted: No. 101 of 1964 s.
+10; amended: No. 75 of 1973 s.
 20.]

 66. Retrenchment of contributor